prakshark/prakshark/README.md

 Here are some of the projects I've worked on:

 - **[Crypto Stock Buddy](https://cryptostockbuddy.netlify.app/)**: Live Graphical Data about Cryptocurrency and Stocks, with a blog and chatbot feature.
+- **[The Simon Game](https://prakshark.github.io/The-Simon-Game/)**: Live Graphical Data about Cryptocurrency and Stocks, with a blog and chatbot feature.
 - **[Github Data Extractor](https://prakshark.github.io/github_data_extractor/)**: Extracts the user data from the Github API and presents it as a catalogue.

 Feel free to explore my repositories to see more of my work!